 Since the 1990s, much of the gold supply in the market has come from sales of gold bullion from the global central banks’ vaults.
 This process slowed down only in 2008.
 At the same time, new gold production from mines has declined since 2000.
 As a general rule, a reduction in the supply increases gold prices.

 The secret to successful diversification is to find investments that are not closely correlated.
 Historically, gold has had a negative correlation to stocks and other financial tools.
 First, let’s look at previous stock market crashes and gold’s performance to see tendencies.
-The table shows the correlation between the largest S&P 500 declines and gold prices in the following years.
+The table below shows the correlation between the largest S&P 500 declines and gold prices in the following years.

 All in all, when you look at the bigger picture, gold does well when stock markets are turbulent.
 It also offers a reliable alternative when other commodities are underperforming.
 This reliability is why gold ETFs saw a $1.9 billion net inflow of investor money in October after the turbulence of August and September.
-Thus, wise investors choose gold combined with other different commodities to stake in a portfolio to reduce the overall volatility and risk.
+Thus, wise investors choose gold combined with other different commodities in a portfolio to reduce the overall volatility and risk.